 Potential Impact of Regulation

 The SEC’s final rules are not cost-effective.
 By refusing to create a de minimis exception, requiring an onerous “reasonable country of origin inquiry,” expanding the rules’ scope to non-manufacturers, and providing for an irrational transition period, the SEC greatly multiplied the unprecedented burden these rules impose on companies, with no demonstrable benefit to the Congolese people.
 As finalized, companies will have to spend enormous sums to generate reports that will not provide any meaningful information.
 The SEC estimates that the final rules will have an initial compliance cost of $3-4 billion, with ongoing annual compliance costs of $200-600 million.

 The Business Roundtable (BRT), the National Association of Manufacturers (NAM), and the U.S. Chamber of Commerce (Chamber) have challenged the SEC’s conflict minerals rules in the U. S. District Court for the District of Columbia claiming that (1) the Commission failed to meet its statutory obligation to consider the effects of its rules, (2) the Commission rejected alternatives that would have significantly reduced the costs of the rules, and (3) the statutory provision itself compels speech in violation of the First Amendment.
 On July 23, 2013, the District Court issued an adverse decision upholding the rule.
-The BRT, NAM, and Chamber have appealed the decision to the U.S. Court of Appeals for the District of Columbia upheld most of the SEC rule but found that the disclosure requirement violated the First Amendment.
+On April 14, 2014, the U.S. Court of Appeals for the District of Columbia upheld most of the SEC rule but found that the disclosure requirement violated the First Amendment.
 The rule has been remanded to the District Court.